DillonDavidson/s2s/README.md

 *A tool for generating Anki decks from subtitle and video files*

 `s2s` is a lightweight command-line tool that slices up video + subtitle pairs into audio clips and subtitle lines, then generates a ready-to-import Anki deck (TSV).
+I have only tested this on Linux for now.

 ---